Almost contact 5-folds are contact: Vertical Deformation.

 {\it Deformation at the $2$--cells}: In this situation Theorem \ref{thm:eliash} also applies after a suitable trivialization of the smooth fibration provided by Lemma \ref{lem:trivializing}.
+Note that in this case the fibres do not have the boundary contribution of $U(C)$ since its image is not contained in the $2$--cells.
 The set $L$ is a small tubular neighborhood of the boundary of the $2$--cells.
 Except at $\SC_0$ and $\SC_\infty$, we may use any of the two families of overtwisted disks to apply the result.
 Let it be $\SD_z^0$.
-In the remaining family the distributions are contact and so we include the disks in the set $G$, that also contains $N$ and $U(E_j)$.
-At $\SC_0$ we use the family $\SD_z^0$, since it is the only one well defined over the whole set.
+In the remaining family the distributions are contact and so we include the disks in the set $G$, that also contains $N$ and $U(E_i)$.
+At $\SC_0$ we use the family $\SD_z^0$, since it is the only one well--defined over the whole set.
 Proceed analogously at $\SC_\infty$.
 Note that this argument is possible because the deformation is relative to the boundary.
 Then Theorem \ref{thm:eliash} applies to the $2$--cells and we extend trivially the deformation.
 We obtain a vertical contact distribution $(F_z,\widetilde{\xi}_z)$ away from $U(C)$.\\

-To conclude the statement, consider the direct sum $\widetilde{\xi}_z\oplus H$ to include the critical set, which has not been deformed.
+In order to conclude the statement of the Theorem, consider the direct sum $\widetilde{\xi}_z\oplus H$ to include the critical set, which has not been deformed.
 This is the required vertical contact structure.
-Notice that this construction preserves the almost contact class of the distribution since it is performed homotopically only in the vertical direction. $\Box$\\
+Notice that this construction preserves the almost contact class of the distribution since it is performed homotopically only in the vertical direction.
+Hence Lemma \ref{lem:split} provides a homotopy on the complement of $U(C)$ relative to the boundary.
+This yields a homotopy over the manifold $M$. $\Box$\\